-There are a number of content intelligence tools that you can use to come up with high-demand blog topics, evergreen content ideas, and blog post ideas for beginners.
+There are a number of SEO tools and content discovery platforms that you can use to come up with high-demand blog topics, evergreen content ideas, and blog post ideas for beginners.

 Content intelligence tools like BuzzSumo can help you find trending blog topics and the most popular blog topics, while SEMRush can help you learn how to research blog topics for your blog’s content plan.

 Use tools like AnswerThePublic and read posts in Facebook groups and Q&A sites like Quora to learn what sort of questions your target audience needs answers for.